Use in Node.js

 The JavaScript version of alphaTab is primarily optimized for usage in Browsers.
 At least the top level AlphaTabApi

 which is a UI focused interface to alphaTab.
-But this does not mean that alphaTab cannot be used in other
+But alphaTab can also be used in other

 JavaScript environments like Node.js or headless JavaScript engines.
 The core of alphaTab is platform independent

 and simply requires certain APIs to be available.
-If you are able to make a HTML5 canvas compatible API available
+With alphaSkia you can

-In this guide we will setup a Node.js example which is using alphaTab to render a given input file to an SVG.
-This SVG could then be sent to a browser for display.
+In this guide we will setup a Node.js example which is using alphaTab to render a given input file to an SVG and PNG.

 1. Setup project